littleosbook/littleosbook/output.md

   rts Ready To Transmit
   dtr Data Terminal Ready

-Since we don't need interrupts, because we won't handle any received data, we use the configuration value `0x03 = 00000011`.
-That is: RTS is set to 1 and DTR is set to 1.
+We don't need to enable interrupts, because we won't handle any received data.
+Therefore we use the configuration value `0x03 = 00000011` (RTS = 1 and DTS =
+1).

-### Writing to the Serial Port
+### Writing Data to the Serial Port

-Writing to the serial port is done via the data I/O port.
-However, before writing, we must first ensure that the transmit FIFO queue is empty (so that all previous writes has been done).
-This is done by checking bit 5 of the line status I/O port.
+Writing data to the serial port is done via the data I/O port.
+However, before writing, the transmit FIFO queue has to be empty (all previous writes must have finished).
+If bit 5 of the line status I/O port is one, then the transmit FIFO queue is empty.

 Reading the contents of an I/O port is done via the `in` assembly instruction.
-There is no way to use the `in` instruction from C, so it has to be wrapped (the same way as we did with the `out` instruction):
+There is no way to use the `in` instruction from C, therefore it has to be wrapped (the same way as the `out` assembly instruction):

 ~~~ {.nasm}
     global inb